South African Border War: Operation Savannah

 A watershed in the Angolan conflict was the South African decision on 25 October to commit 2,500 of its own troops to battle.
 Larger quantities of more sophisticated arms had been delivered to FAPLA by this point, such as T-34-85 tanks, wheeled armoured personnel carriers, towed rocket launchers and field guns.
 While most of this hardware was antiquated, it proved extremely effective, given the fact that most of FAPLA's opponents consisted of disorganised, under-equipped militias.
 In early October, FAPLA launched a major combined arms offensive on UNITA's national headquarters at Nova Lisboa, which was only repelled with considerable difficulty and assistance from a small team of SADF advisers.
 It became evident to the SADF that neither UNITA or the FNLA possessed armies capable of taking and holding territory, as their fighting strength depended on militias which excelled only in guerrilla warfare.
 South Africa would need its own combat troops to not only defend its allies, but carry out a decisive counter-offensive against FAPLA.
 This proposal was approved by the South African government on the condition that only a small, covert task force would be permitted.
 SADF personnel participating in offensive operations were told to pose as mercenaries.
 They were stripped of any identifiable equipment, including their dog tags, and re-issued with nondescript uniforms and weapons impossible to trace.

-On 22 October the SADF airlifted more personnel and a squadron of Eland armoured cars to bolster UNITA positions at Silva Porto.
+On 22 October, the SADF airlifted more personnel and a squadron of Eland armoured cars to bolster UNITA positions at Silva Porto.
 Within days, they had overrun considerable territory and captured several strategic settlements.
-The SADF's advance was so rapid that it often succeeding in driving FAPLA out of two or three towns in a single day.
+The SADF's advance was so rapid that it often succeeded in driving FAPLA out of two or three towns in a single day.
 Eventually the South African expeditionary force split into three separate columns of motorised infantry and armoured cars to cover more ground.
 Pretoria intended for the SADF to help the FNLA and UNITA win the civil war before Angola's formal independence date, which the Portuguese had set for 11 November, then withdraw quietly.
 By early November, the three SADF columns had captured eighteen major towns and cities, including several provincial capitals, and penetrated over five hundred kilometres into Angola.
 Upon receiving intelligence reports that the SADF had openly intervened on the side of the FNLA and UNITA, the Soviet Union began preparations for a massive airlift of arms to FAPLA.